 Texas police seek girls, 14 and 7; may be with person of interest in suspicious death

-Texas police have issued an Amber Alert for two girls, 14 and 7, who may be with a man described as a "person of interest" in a suspicious death.
+Texas police have issued an Amber Alert for two girls, ages 14 and 7, who may be with a man described as a "person of interest" in a suspicious death on Sunday.

-Lilianais Victoria Cake Griffith, 14, and Luluvioletta Mariposo Bandera-Margaret, 7, are “both associated with a person of interest in the suspicious death investigation,” police said in a statement, according to KHOU.
+After responding to a welfare check in the 2600 block of Leslie Court in Round Rock, Tex., police found a deceased woman inside, KHOU-TV reported.
+Her identity or relationship to the two children were not immediately disclosed.

-After responding to a welfare check in the 2600 block of Leslie Court in Round Rock, police found a deceased woman inside.
-Her identity is currently unclear.
+Police believe that Terry Allen Miles, 44, is connected to the suspicious death and the abduction of the two girls, Lilianais Victoria Cake Griffith, 14, and Luluvioletta Mariposo Bandera-Margaret, 7.

-Police believe that Terry Allen Miles, 44, is connected to the suspicious death and the abduction.
+Griffith and Bandera-Margaret are believed to be in danger, the Austin-American Statesman reported.

 Miles is 6-feet 2-inches and weighs 200 pounds.
 He has hazel eyes, wears glasses and has a beard, according to KHOU.
 He was last heard from in Round Rock on Saturday.
 He is driving a gray 2017 Hyundai Accent with Texas license plate JGH9845.
 The car also has a white sticker on the upper right hand corner of the rear window.